cyberbotics/webots/docs/reference/lightsensor.md

 ### Description

 [LightSensor](#lightsensor) nodes are used to model photo-transistors, photo-diodes or any type of device that measures the irradiance of light in a given direction.
-*Irradiance* represents the radiant power incident on a surface in Watts per square meter (W/m^2), and is sometimes called *intensity*.
+*Irradiance* represents the radiant power incident on a surface in *watts per square meter* [W/m²], and is sometimes called *intensity*.
 The simulated irradiance is computed by adding the irradiance contributed by every light source ([DirectionalLight](directionallight.md), [SpotLight](spotlight.md) and [PointLight](pointlight.md)) in the world.
 Then the total irradiance is multiplied by a color filter and fed into a lookup table that returns the corresponding user-defined value.